Frequently asked questions

 After broad community engagement and extensive research, the university’s Standing Strong (Mash Koh Wee Kah Pooh Win) Task Force recommended that the university be renamed to better align with institutional values.

 The recommendation and subsequent decision to rename was not based on a vilification of Egerton Ryerson but instead was based on the understanding that a new name is necessary to create a more inclusive campus culture and environment.

 Following the Board of Governors' August 2021 decision to accept the Standing Strong Task Force recommendations, President Lachemi announced our commitment to determining a new name by the end of the 2021/22 academic year.
 To reach this goal, the University Renaming Advisory Committee (URAC) was established.

 In April 2022, the URAC concluded their community and expert informed process and submitted a shortlist of possible names for President Lachemi’s consideration.
 After careful deliberation, one of the names was recommended to the Board of Governors for approval.

-For more information on the renaming process, please visit the Next Chapter Renaming Process webpage.
+For more information on the renaming process, please visit the university renaming webpage.

 While the new name - Toronto Metropolitan University - was adopted and registered immediately upon approval by the Board of Governors on April 26, 2022, the overall transition to the new name is happening in phases.